Compliance Transformation Framework

 - Training is Critical: Teams cannot adopt what they don't understand

-- Long-term View: This is an 18-month journey, not a 3-month sprint
+- Long-term View: This is a multi-phase journey requiring sustained commitment

 Objective